Auditing for Azure SQL Database and Azure Synapse Analytics

 Enables and facilitates adherence to compliance standards, although it doesn't guarantee compliance.
-For more information about Azure programs that support standards compliance, see the Azure Trust Center where you can find the most current list of Azure SQL compliance certifications.
+For more information, see the Microsoft Azure Trust Center where you can find the most current list of SQL Database compliance certifications.

 For information on Azure SQL Managed Instance auditing, see the following article, Get started with SQL Managed Instance auditing.

 - Retain an audit trail of selected events.
 You can define categories of database actions to be audited.

 - Report on database activity.
 You can use pre-configured reports and a dashboard to get started quickly with activity and event reporting.

 - Analyze reports.
 You can find suspicious events, unusual activity, and trends.